3 Types of Tiny White Worms Found in a Freshwater Aquarium

 If you’re dealing with an outbreak of white nematodes you should try to stay on top of the tank’s maintenance.

-That being said, here’s what you can try to get rid of unsightly Detritus worms in your aquarium:
+That being said, here are some guidelines on how to get rid of Detritus worms in your aquarium:

 Once the nutrients in the aquarium system are brought back to balance the Detritus worms will visually disappear.